MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 <img src="/img/howto/mPerf/click2join.png">

-2) When prompted, enter the appropraite User ID and password for the user and tap *Login*.
+2) When prompted, enter the appropriate User ID and password for the user and tap *Login*.

 3) Select the appropriate config file from the list.